 Professor Linzey has written or edited 20 books and more than 100 articles.
 His work has been translated into Italian, Spanish, German, Chinese, Taiwanese, and Japanese.
 He has lectured and broadcast extensively in Europe and the United States.
 In 1990, he was awarded the Peaceable Kingdom Medal for outstanding work in the field of theology and animals.
 In 2001, he was awarded a DD (Doctor of Divinity) degree by the Archbishop of Canterbury in recognition of his ‘unique and massive pioneering work at a scholarly level in the area of the theology of creation with particular reference to the rights and welfare of God’s sentient creatures’.
 This is the highest award that the Archbishop can bestow on a theologian and the first time it has been awarded for theological work on animals.
 In 2006, he was placed on The Independent’s ‘Good List’ of 50 people who have changed Britain ‘for the better’.

 Ken’s work has appeared in numerous publications, including The New York Times Book Review and The Village Voice, and has received awards, such as a New York Times Notable Book of the Year for a collection of short stories titled “The Kind I’m Likely to Get.”
 He has also been awarded fellowships to Yaddo, the Sewanee Writers Conference, the New York Foundation for the Arts, and the Wesleyan Writers Conference.
 In addition to writing and rescue work (not to mention book tours and public speaking), Ken also teaches creative writing at Tulane University.
-His latest book comes out on October 16th: I’m a Good Dog: Pit Bulls, America’s Most Beautiful (and Misunderstood) Pet.
+He is the author of the immensely popular I’m a Good Dog: Pit Bulls, America’s Most Beautiful (and Misunderstood) Pet.

 Diana Reiss, Ph.D., is a cognitive psychologist and professor in the Department of Psychology at Hunter College and the Biopsychology and Behavioral Neuroscience Graduate Program of the City University of New York (CUNY).
 She is also an adjunct in the Department of Ecology, Evolution and Environmental Biology at Columbia University, a director of dolphin research at the National Aquarium in Baltimore and an elephant research associate at the Smithsonian’s National Zoo in DC.
 She also serves as a scientific advisor of the Animal Welfare Committee of the Association of Zoos and Aquariums and has either co-founded and/or served as a director on the boards of several animal-related non-profits, including Misfits Animal Sanctuary, Act for Dolphins and Thinking Animals, Inc..
 Some of her earlier roles included founder and director of the Marine Mammal Research Program at Marine World Africa USA in California and a marine sciences director at the New York Aquarium of the Wildlife Conservation Society.